 Gender through history

-Since the dawn of humanity men and women, historically based upon biological differences between the sexes, have held different roles within society.
-In a timeline that goes all the way back to 22,000 BC with the Venus of Willendorf figurine – discovered in 1908 and believed to represent female fertility – ‘Gender Blender’ highlights some of the most notable elements of gender history.
+Since the dawn of humanity, men and women have held different roles within society.
+In a timeline that goes all the way back to 22,000 BC with the Venus of Willendorf figurine – discovered in 1908 and believed to represent female fertility – ‘Gender Blender’ highlights some of the most notable events in gender history.

 Denmark has always been a nation at the forefront of working towards greater freedom and equality.
-In 1930, Danish artist Lili Elbe underwent the world’s first ever sex-change operation, inspiring recent film ‘The Danish Girl’ starring Eddie Redmayne.
+In 1930, Danish artist Lili Elbe underwent the world’s first ever sex-change operation, inspiring the 2016 movie ‘The Danish Girl’ starring Eddie Redmayne.
 The surgery itself was carried out in Germany, but Elbe was able to have her name and sex legally changed in Denmark, obtaining a passport in her new name.
-Elbe lived as a woman for 14 months before she died due to complications as a result of her surgery.
+Elbe lived as a woman for 14 months before she sadly died due to complications as a result of her surgery.

 Although in 2012 Denmark was only the eighth country in Europe and the eleventh in the world to legalise same-sex marriage, in 1989 it became the first country worldwide to officially recognise same-sex partnerships.
 The 1989 law allowed same-sex couples to obtain the same legal frames for their cohabitation as in marriage, and it wasn’t until 1993 that another nation – Norway – followed suit.

-Now, in 2017, Denmark has become the first country in the world to remove transgender from the list of mental illnesses.
-The country has furthermore put pressure on the World Health Organisation to remove transgender from the international list of mental illnesses, but with no success so far.
-No other country has yet followed suit in removing it from their list.
+Now, in 2017, Denmark has become the first country in the world to remove being transgender from the list of mental illnesses.
+The country has furthermore put pressure on the World Health Organisation to remove it from the international list of mental illnesses, but with no success so far.
+No other country has yet followed in Denmark’s footsteps.

 Gender of the future

-A number of ongoing issues are highlighted: the division of parental leave; equal pay; career choices; birth control; single mothers and fathers; gender-related violence; transgenders; embryo technology; and so on… Hopefully, as society becomes more conscious of the need to tackle such issues, we will see the ‘Gender Blender’ timeline continue to grow.
+A number of ongoing issues are highlighted: equal pay; the division of parental leave; career choices; birth control; gender-related violence; and so on… Hopefully, as society becomes more conscious of the need to tackle such issues, we will see the ‘Gender Blender’ timeline continue to grow.